nikolakn/epoch/README.md

 # epoch
-is a console app for creating timelines that can be exported to HTML or other formats<br />
+Is a console app for creating timelines that can be exported to HTML or other formats<br />
 it also has an interactive console to interact with events and get various information<br />
-epoch internally uses Julian days for date time storing so it supports a negative years for BC<br />
+epoch internally uses Julian days for date time storing so it supports negative years for BC<br />

 ## build
 ```